 Returning to the UK in 1996, I joined several South London life drawing groups, met a number of inspiring painters and models, and returned almost exclusively to drawing and painting from the nude.
-Whilst beginning a period of work with a homelessness charity, I established myself in a studio in Brixton, where I developed my work and ran a regular life drawing sessions for local artists.
+Establishing myself in a studio in Brixton, I developed my work and ran a regular life drawing sessions for local artists.

-Moving to South Wales in 2003, I continued to paint and draw from life in my studio in Barry, working from the nude for a number of years before developing a greater interest in portraiture – particularly working with musicians, comedians, dancers, and other stage performers.
-This change of direction began in around 2010, as I began to exhibit more widely, and shortly before I left my employment in the homelessness sector and began working entirely in the arts.
+Moving to South Wales in 2003, I continued to paint and draw from life in my studio in Barry, working from the nude for a number of years before developing a greater interest in portraiture in around 2010 – particularly working with musicians, comedians, dancers, and other stage performers.

-After working with several dancers during this period, I began exploring a crossover between portraiture and a more gestural, dynamic form of figure painting, bringing together several disparate elements of my earlier practice and influences.
-This work has been my main focus since around 2016, particularly with with Ballet Cymru, and draws heavily on the collaborative nature of the approaches dancers and I have developed, and reflecting the unique discipline and artistic sensibilities that dancers’ training and experience bring to the creative process.
+During this period I worked with several dancers, and found myself exploring a crossover between portraiture and a more gestural, dynamic form of figure painting, bringing together several disparate elements of my earlier practice and influences.
+This work has been my main focus since around 2016, and draws heavily on the collaborative nature of the approaches dancers and I have developed, particularly reflecting the unique discipline and artistic sensibilities that dancers’ training and experience bring to the creative process.

 I enjoy teaching life drawing and portraiture to children and adults in a number of settings, including workshops for Criw Celf in Cardiff and the Vale of Glamorgan, and a regular workshop at Machynlleth Comedy Festival, Powys, for which festival comedians model.
 These sessions regularly inform my own work, and help me to find clarity in the ways I think about making pictures.